UncleTeslim/Zindi-Africa-Loan-Default-Prediction/README.md

 2. Train the logistic regression model.

-3. Save the trained model to logistic_regression_model.pkl.
+3. Save the trained model to model.pkl.

 4. Save the column names to columns.pkl for inference.